 From 2014, startups will have greater opportunity to borrow money for development through two initiatives in the Growth Fund.

 1) An extension for Small Growth Guarantee funds (små Vækstauktioner) in 2014-2015

 The initiative involves an increase of 50M DKK (€6.7M) to cover the demand for Growth Fund Small Growth Guarantees in 2014 and 2015.
 The scheme ensures companies can get guarantees for 75 per cent of loans up to 2M DKK.
 The boost creates the basis for increased lending of approx. 330M DKK (€44M), which will facilitate access to finance for SMEs.
 Taking out payday loans online and paying it off in a timely manner could help improve your credit score, especially if you have a history of missed payments on other debts.

 2) A new Growth Loan (Vækstlånsordning) for entrepreneurs

 This scheme promises to create the basis for total lending up to 350M DKK (€47M) annually from 2014-2016, for businesses to finance investment projects.
 The scheme aims to improve access to finance for the group of entrepreneurs who have a relatively large capital (over 2M DKK), but unable to provide adequate security, who fall outside the Growth Fund’s existing systems.
-The loans are based on co-investment, when there at least 25 per cent private co-financing per loan (vækstlån).
+The loans, which may be similar to the ones offered on The #1 Rated Hard Money Lender in California such as Hard Money Lender California, are based on co-investment, when there at least 25 per cent private co-financing per loan (vækstlån).